bdd/.emacs.d/README.md

 ## Installation ##

 Almost all packages are sourced from [MELPA](http://melpa.milkbox.net/) repository.
-The only exception is `use-package`, a macro to ensure presence of packages and isolate their configuration.
-It is sourced as a Git submodule and the submodule system needs to be initialized before launching Emacs.

-    git submodule update --init --recursive

-Packages from MELPA will be downloaded and installed at first launch.
+At first launch they will be downloaded and installed.

+The only exception is the latest version of `org-mode'.
+Emacs ships with an older version of so you need to manually install from `list-packages' menu.

 ## Staying up-to-date ##